 Adam returns to the world of the Living Dead but finds things not as they were.
 The Scream Factory Blu-ray of Return of the Living Dead Part II comes loaded to bare with an impressive transfer and a literal military convoy full of special features.

-Horror and Comedy are strange but potent bedfellows.
-Many attempts but few succeed at concocting a film of this heady brew.
+Horror and comedy are strange but potent bedfellows.
+Many attempt but few succeed at concocting a film of this heady brew.
 Return of the Living Dead is one of the precious few that managed to tow that line perfectly.
-It’s unfortunate that it’s “sequel” does not live up to the original predecessor, though manages to be its best an entertaining diversion.
+It’s unfortunate that its “sequel” does not live up to the original predecessor, though manages to be its best an entertaining diversion.

-The main attraction is the Zombies and for the most part, the Makeup FX work is stellar.
-The problem is Wiederhorn’s script and direction never makes them funny and terrifying in equal measure.
-O’Bannon’s original had the perfect balance of humor with the Zombies and truly horrifying and disgusting moments.
-Here the FX work just goes to waste in favor of a Michael Jackson Zombie doing the moonwalk.
+The main attraction is the zombies and for the most part, the makeup FX work is stellar.
+The problem is Wiederhorn’s script and direction never make them funny and terrifying in equal measure.
+O’Bannon’s original had the perfect balance of humor with the zombies and truly horrifying and disgusting moments.
+Here the FX work just goes to waste in favor of a Michael Jackson zombie doing the moonwalk.

 They include the following:

 - Audio Commentary With Gary Smart and Christopher Griffiths